ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **[microservice] (https://docs.microsoft.com/en-ca/learn/modules/azure-compute-fundamentals/azure-container-services)**
 **Azure App Service**
 **Azure Functions** (serverless computing)
+- can
-- can solve complex orchestration problems to develop serverless applications
+    - solve complex orchestration problems to develop serverless applications
-- Abstraction of servers
+    - Can edit the code right in the Azure Portal using a code editor
-- an event-driven serverless computing platform.
+- Abstraction of servers, an event-driven serverless computing platform.
 Event-driven scale
     - Timers, for example, if a function needs to run every day at 10:00 AM UTC.
     - HTTP, for example, API and webhook scenarios.
     - Queues, for example, with order processing.